ClassicLootManager/LibDependencyInjection/readme.md

 Historically dependency loading in WoW addons is solved in multiple ways:
 - controlling the file loading order
 - everyone including every library (since that's the only way they can be sure dependencies load before code that requires them)
-- using LibStub for as a service locator
+- using LibStub as a service locator

 # Dependency injection